steviewarbs/mini-node-stack/README.md

 - `npm install mongodb`
 - `npm install mongoose`

 Start the server by running `sudo mongod` inside your server directory.
-Once that is started navigate to a new terminal and run `"mongo"` this will allow the user to start viewing databases and collections.
-To see DBs run `"show databases"` and to view collections run `"show collections"` after you have ran `"use mydatabase"`.
+Once that is started navigate to a new terminal and run `mongo` this will allow the user to start viewing databases and collections.
+To see DBs run `show databases` and to view collections run `show collections` after you have ran `use mydatabase`.
 Be sure to ensure the right directories are available on the server by running `sudo mkdir -p /data/db`.

 ### `Node JS`